| Type: | Package |

 Format

-A data frame of 24 observations on 7 variables.
-The 7 variables/factors included in the design are:
+A data frame of 24 observations on 7 factors The 7 factors included in the design are:

 - Subject